What is Obstructive Sleep Apnoea?

 The Friendlies home sleep study will investigate if you have OSA.
 It is conducted in the comfort and privacy of your own home.
 Your results will be reviewed by a qualified sleep physician and then explained to you by a trained Friendlies representative who will also provide advice and support on the next steps.

-To get started, simply download the referral form and take it to your GP.
+To get started, book a free sleep health consultation with your local Friendlies pharmacist for more information and advice or simply download the referral form and take it to your GP.
 Once completed, drop it back at your local Friendlies pharmacy and one of our staff will be able to help you further.

 Home Sleep Study FAQ’s